vikrantsinghthakur/solitaire/README.md

 These can be used as boilerplate for future projects.

 # Known issues
-Image fetching for cards is too slow.
+[SOLVED]~~Image fetching for cards is too slow.
 This causes laggy rendering of cards.
 Hosting on a separate CDN is required.
-Since this project is cost sensitive, there is a need to analyse potential options.
+Since this project is cost sensitive, there is a need to analyse potential options.~~

 # Reachout
 [Facebook](https://www.facebook.com/vikrantsingh.thakur.14)